pdfinn/gamera/doc/design.md

 ## Plan 9 Philosophy

-Gammera follows several design principles borrowed from Plan 9:
+Gamera follows several design principles borrowed from Plan 9:

 * **Simple file interfaces** – All communication happens over the 9P file protocol so tools can interact with the browser using ordinary file